 Material Editor showing a project's materials already created, as well as the material search facility.

 The Albedo area controls the basic color of the surface you’re designing.
-You can either select a color, or choose a texture by clicking the [+] symbol.
+You can either select a color, or choose a texture by clicking small blue folder symbol associated with that material slot.
 If choosing a texture, you’ll also receive a “Tint Color” menu, allowing you to easily change the color of the texture used.
 Control the amount of influence on your texture using the “Image Fade” slider.
-Of course, Enscape will use any UV information (texture placement) it gets from ArchiCAD directly.
+Of course, Enscape will use any UV information (texture placement) it gets from Archicad directly.

 Albedo Texture on Sphere

 When selecting a video file as the Albedo texture, transparency-related material settings become unavailable, although applying a mask texture still remains possible.
-The adjustment or inversion of the brightness of the video texture is also unavailable, but Self-Illumination remains an option.
+The adjustment or inversion of the brightness of the video texture in the Enscape Texture Editor are unavailable in this scenario.

 Video Texture assigned to Albedo slot in Enscape Material Editor

-The Transparency area lets you control the opacity of your model, or, in other words, the amount of light that can travel through the surface, allowing you to see what’s behind it.
+The Transparency slot lets you control the opacity of your model, or, in other words, the amount of light that can travel through the surface, allowing you to see what’s behind it.

 Transition from transparent sphere to one with transparency texture applied